View informative videos, see different methods of appealing your appraised value, learn more about the road to the ARB.

 A property owner may offer evidence or argument by notarized affidavit without personally appearing and may appear by telephone conference call or videoconference to offer argument.

-The notarized affidavit and the evidence for the hearing may be submitted to the ARB either in paper or a small portable electronic device such as a flash driver or CD.
+The notarized affidavit and evidence for the hearing may be submitted to the ARB either in paper or a small portable electronic device such as a CD, USB flash drive or thumb drive, which will be kept by the ARB.
+It must be submitted prior to the ARB hearing date and time, or it will not be considered.

 All sections of the Property Owner’s Affidavit of Evidence must be completed and notarized.